ImplFerris/pico-pico/src/std-to-no-std/index.md

 We have successfully flashed and run our first program, which creates a blinking effect.
 However, we have not yet explored the code or the project structure in detail.
 In this section, we will recreate the same project from scratch.
 I will explain each part of the code and configuration along the way.
 Are you ready for the challenge?

+> [!TIP]
-> NOTE: If you find this chapter overwhelming, especially if you're just working on a hobby project, feel free to skip it for now.
+> If you find this chapter overwhelming, especially if you're just working on a hobby project, feel free to skip it for now.
 You can come back to it later after building some fun projects and working through exercises.

 ## Create a Fresh Project